 Window film should not be applied to damaged or weak glass.

 The type of window film used can also reduce the risk.
-Always choose a premium quality film from brands such as 3M or Llumar and ensure a professional installer applies the film as per the manufacturer’s specifications.
+Always choose a premium quality film from brands such as Llumar and ensure a professional installer applies the film as per the manufacturer’s specifications.

 Window film will never cause thermal shock on tempered (or toughened glass), or heat strengthened glass.

 While many tinters won’t fully guarantee that your windows will not crack or shatter, here at tint.melbourne, we deal with window film and glass every day.
 We can advise you on the best type of film for your windows to minimise the risk of thermal shock and guarantee that the films we recommend and install will not be a thermal shock risk to your windows.

 The advice from a professional you will not find at your local hardware store or on a manufacturers website.

 So, the bottom line is – window film which is applied according to the manufacturer’s specifications will never be the sole cause of thermal breakage.
 The glass itself is an enormous contributing factor.
 To minimise your risk, ensure your windows are in good condition, and a reputable and professional installer applies your window tint.